Prophet inequality: Generalizations

 Various generalizations of the single-item prophet inequality to other online scenarios are known, and are also called prophet inequalities.
+These include settings where more than one value can be accepted and the objective is to maximize the sum of accepted values subject to some constraint on the set of accepted elements.
+For example, a cardinality constraint of $m$ where we want to accept at most $m$ elements, or a matroid constraint where the elements have a known matroid structure and we want to only accept an independent set of the matroid.

 Comparison to competitive analysis

 Prophet inequalities are related to the competitive analysis of online algorithms, but differ in two ways.
 First, much of competitive analysis assumes worst case inputs, chosen to maximize the ratio between the computed value and the optimal value that could have been achieved with knowledge of the future, whereas for prophet inequalities some knowledge of the input, its distribution, is assumed to be known.
 And second, in order to achieve a certain competitive ratio, an online algorithm must perform within that ratio of the optimal performance on all inputs.
 Instead, a prophet inequality only bounds the performance in expectation, allowing some input sequences to produce worse performance as long as the average is good.